j-grosse/trivia-quiz-app/src/instructions.md

 ---

+states in app.js
+state how many questions clicked object with questions and aswers

 Using questions.js render questions with its answers and the user should be able to choose one answer per question once all questions have been answered